savio1-domi/phase-1-wk-3-code-challenge/README.md

 # phase-1-wk-3-code-challenge
-# Movie Showmax
+# Prestige Century Cinemax
-Is a simple application which displays latest movies.
+Is a simple application which displays latest movies where one can book a ticket.

 ## Description
-One can book a ticket if they would like to watch.
+Managed by Dominic.You can

 ## Built With
 This application was built with the folliwing technologies